alexrutar/texnew/README.md

 # texnew

 ## Using this program.
-In order to run this, you need some version of python (it definitely works in 3.5, and probably earlier), as well as the `pyyaml`, `argparse` packages.
-The easiest way to call this at any time is to add something like `alias texnew="python /path/to/texnew/texnew.py"` to your bashrc (or equivalent) and you can call the program globally.
-Use `texnew -h` for basic usage info.
+You can install this package (along with the script) with `pip install texnew`.
+If you call the command line version, `texnew` looks for template information at `~/.texnew/` under a specific folder structure.
+You should also install the included templates there, which you can find at [texnew-templates](https://github.com/alexrutar/texnew-templates).
+Run `texnew -h` for basic information about the script.

 ### Updating your templates
 If you've created a template using this program (after March 20, 2019), you can automatically update the template using `texnew -u <file.tex> <template>`.
 This saves file macros you've defined (under `file-specific macros`), as well as the main contents of your document (after `document start`), and places them in a newly generated template, generated from the updated macro files.
 Your old file is saved in the same directory.